jooby-project/jooby/md/routes.md

 Of course, you usually set a ```cdn``` in your ```application.prod.conf``` file only.

+### assets module

 There is also a super awesome and powerful [assets](/doc/assets/) module.
-The [assets](/doc/assets/) is library to concatenate, minify or compress JavaScript and CSS assets.
-It also adds the ability to write these assets in other languages and process/compile them to another language.
-Finally, it help you to write high quality code by validate JavaScript and CSS too.
+The [assets](/doc/assets/) is library to validate, concatenate, minify or compress JavaScript and CSS assets.

 ## precedence and order